varnerlab/CHEME-4800-5800-Labs-AY-2024/week-1/Lab-1d/README.md

 ## `Lab 1d` Topics
 * `VSCode` terminal window: you can start the `VSCode` terminal window by clicking on the `Terminal` menu item and then selecting `New Terminal` or by using the keyboard shortcut `Ctrl+Shift+~`.
 This will open a terminal window at the bottom of the `VSCode` window.

-* You can type commands into the terminal window and press `Enter` to execute them.
+    * You type commands into the terminal window and press `Enter` to execute them.
 You can also use the up and down arrow keys to scroll through previous commands.
-You can also use the mouse to select text in the terminal window.
-You can copy and paste text into the terminal window using the standard keyboard shortcuts `Ctrl+C` and `Ctrl+V`.
-You can also use the mouse to copy and paste text into the terminal window.
+You can copy and paste text into (or from) the terminal window using the standard keyboard shortcuts `Ctrl+C` and `Ctrl+V` (or `Cmd+C` and `Cmd+V` on `macOS`).

 * The terminal window is a `shell` of some sort, e.g., `zsh` for me.
 A `shell` is a command line interpreter.
 It listens for commands from the keyboard and executes them.
 The shell is the interface between you and the operating system.
 The shell is a program like any other program.
 You can run other programs from the shell.
+    * command: `cd` stands for change directory.
+For example, if you type `cd Desktop` and press `Enter`, you will change to the `Desktop` directory.
+If you type `cd ..` and press `Enter`, you will change to the parent directory of the current directory.
+If you type `cd ~` and press `Enter`, you will change to your home directory.
+    * command: `pwd` prints the current directory you are in.
+    * command: 'ls' lists the files in the current directory.
+There are many `flags` for the `ls` command.
+For example, `ls -a` lists all files, including hidden files. `ls -l` lists files in long format, including permissions, ownership, size, and modification date. `ls -t` lists files by modification time. `ls -r` lists files in reverse order.
+You can combine flags, e.g., `ls -alt` lists all files in long format, including hidden files, sorted by modification time.